ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 let s2 = String::from("hello");  // type String is mutable
 ```

+## TYPE SYSTEM
+- `enum` in rust is really a tagged union or algebraic sum type, other languages it's a thin layer on a list of integers

 ## GRAMMER
 - in C/C++ methods are invoked with `.` on object, and `->` operator on pointers
     - in rust the `.` operator works on pointers or direct struct/object, pointers are automatically dereferenced